NYARAS/deploy-eks-cluster-using-terraform-sample-app/README.md

-# deploy-eks-cluster-using-terraform-sample-app
+# deploy to eks cluster using terraform

 Sample app deployment using Helm Chart to AWS EKS

 ## Usage